-TABLE 11 - On-site waste water treatment systems
+TABLE 12 - On-site waste water treatment systems

-Risk Number % of total Total number 1,917 - Number per km 2 in the catchment 7.1 - Number per km 2 nationally 1.4 - Number that are high risk to surface waters from pathogens 1,904 99.32% Number that are high risk to groundwaters from pathogens 1,593 83.09% Number that are high risk to surface waters from phosphorus 1,889 98.53% Number that are high risk to groundwaters from phosphorus 1,593 83.09% High likelihood of inadequate percolation of leachate 1,595 83.20%
+Risk Number % of total Total number 2,433 - Number per km 2 in the catchment 15.4 - Number per km 2 nationally 1.4 - Number that are high risk to surface waters from pathogens 2,379 97.78% Number that are high risk to groundwaters from pathogens 1,977 81.25% Number that are high risk to surface waters from phosphorus 2,259 92.84% Number that are high risk to groundwaters from phosphorus 1,999 82.16% High likelihood of inadequate percolation of leachate 1,971 81.01%

-Table 11 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
+Table 12 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
 Map 21 illustrates the locations of the OSWWTSs while Maps 6 to 10 illustrate the risk to surface and groundwaters and the likelihood of inadequate percolation, all of which is based on soil, sub-soil and geological characteristics.
 Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent moves too quickly through the subsoil pose a risk to groundwaters.
 OSWWTS effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of household cleaning products can introduce a range of harmful chemicals to the water environment.

-There are 1,917 systems in the contributing catchment and their density is higher than the national average.
+There are 2,433 systems in the contributing catchment and their density is much higher than the national average.
 The risk to surface and groundwaters from pathogens and phosphorus is also high throughout the catchment as is the likelihood of inadequate percolation.
 The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Many of them are located in the coastal region of the catchment in the vicinity of the shellfish area.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Monitoring does not indicate any water quality issue which are likely to be associated with these systems and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+Though many of the systems in this catchment are located in the coastal areas, in the vicinity of the shellfish area, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+These systems are a possible source of the faecal contamination, elevated metal levels and unsatisfactory dissolved oxygen levels indicated by shellfish monitoring in this shellfish area.
+Therefore, these systems could possibly be affecting shellfish water quality in this shellfish area.